arvidn/libtorrent/docs/features.rst

 libtorrent runs on most major operating systems, including Windows, MacOS X, Linux, BSD and Solaris.
-It uses Boost.Thread, Boost.Asio, Boost.Chrono, Boost.Random, Boost.Date_time
+It uses Boost.Asio, Boost.Optional, Boost.System, Boost.Multiprecision,
+Boost.Intrusive, Boost.Pool, Boost.Python (for bindings), Boost.CRC and various
-and various other boost libraries.
+other boost libraries.
 At least version 1.49 of boost is required.

 Since libtorrent uses Boost.Asio it will take full advantage of high performance network APIs on the most popular platforms.
 I/O completion ports on windows,